crossplane/crossplane/design/one-pager-managed-resource-api-design.md

 state and if they have no control over it in any case, do not include it in `Spec`.

 What goes into `Status`:

+* Can the value of this field be reproduced when the whole `Status` is deleted?
+Do not include if the answer is no.
+  `Status` sub-resource is the _representation_ of the current state, so, the controller should be able to reproduce it as long as the resource is still there.
+  In practice, this means controller of that managed resource should not have to rely on `Status` fields of its custom resource while operating.

 * All fields except the ones that are chosen for `Spec`.

 For both `Status` and `Spec`: